Canton Tower station

 The station was previously called Chigang Pagoda Station (赤岗塔站), named after the nearby Chigang Pagoda which, despite being a relatively lesser-known architectural heritage in Guangzhou, was the only recognisable structure in the immediate vicinity when the station was constructed.
 However, after the station was opened, the Canton Tower, a new TV and sightseeing tower, was built directly above it.
-This iconic piece of architecture quickly became the city's new landmark, and the name of the station was often confused with Chigang station (赤岗站) of line 8, so it was changed to Canton Tower Station in December 2013 when line 6 was opened.
+This iconic piece of architecture quickly became the city's new landmark, and the name of the station was often confused with Chigang station (赤岗站) of line 8, so it was changed to Canton Tower Station in December 2013 when Line 6 was opened.
+The station's original name of Chigang Pagoda is now used for a station on Line 12.
 It is the first station built for sightseeing purposes in the Guangzhou Metro system.
 The station is connected to an underground APM system which provides quick access to the Zhujiang New Town CBD across the river.

+Nearby tram station

-The station is the terminus of the Haizhu Tram line of Guangzhou Trams, which runs to Wanshengwei Station.
+A tram station, Canton Tower Tram Station, is the western terminus of the Haizhu Tram line of the Guangzhou Trams.
+The tram station closed for renovation on 12 November 2024 and rebuilt, and was reopened on 1 July 2025.